dafnifacility/dafni-example-models/simple-example/README.md

 There are five files here:

-- _main.py_ - This is the file initially called by DAFNI.
+- _[main.py](./src/main.py)_ - This is the file initially called by DAFNI.
 It is referenced in the Dockerfile.
-- _work.py_ - This contains the main code for the model.
+- _[work.py](./src/work.py)_ - This contains the main code for the model.
 Here, as an example, it is a simple Fibonacci generator
-- _Dockerfile_ - Builds the container that will be run by DAFNI
+- _[Dockerfile](./Dockerfile)_ - Builds the container that will be run by DAFNI
-- _model_definition.yaml_ - Details of the model needed by the DAFNI ingest system.
+- _[model_definition.yaml](./model_definition.yaml)_ - A machine readable file used to define the model.
+  This information will be shown to other users who may wish to use your model.
-- _README.md_ - This file.
+- _README.md_ - This helpful file.
+It should contain detailed information about the model.

 ## Dependencies